 A brief history of the Keck/HIRES planet search can be found here.

 There are two data sets below.
 The first is the complete un-binned set of velocities (keck_vels).
-The second is the binned set of data (keck_vels_binned).
+The second is the binned set of data (keck_vels_bin).
 We often take two or more consecutive observations of a star.
 We do this for faint stars because we are starved for photons, but we don’t want our exposure times to go longer than 10 or 15 minutes.
 Longer exposures suffer from more cosmic ray hits, and they have a larger uncertainty in the photon-weighted mid-point of the observation.
 We also take multiple exposures of bright stars because they would saturate the CCD detector in less than 5 minutes.
 We prefer that the total exposure time on a star be 5 minutes or longer to average over the stellar seismology timescale.
-The “keck_vels_binned” file averages all the observations of a given star taken within 2 hours.
+The “keck_vels_bin” file averages all the observations of a given star taken within a night.

 These are both “tar” files.
 Upon downloading them you will need to “un-tar” them.
 In a standard UNIX X-windows environment you can do this as follows: